Revelation Biosciences Inc. An - GuruFocus.com

-SAN DIEGO, July 26, 2022 (GLOBE NEWSWIRE) -- Revelation Biosciences Inc. ( REVB) (the “Company” or “Revelation”), a clinical-stage life sciences company that is focused on the development of immunologic-based therapies for the prevention and treatment of disease, today announced the pricing of a public offering of 8,333,334 shares of its common stock, together with warrants to purchase up to 8,333,334 shares of its common stock at an offering price to the public of $0.60 per share and associated warrant.
-The warrants will have an exercise price of $0.60 per share, are exercisable upon issuance, and will expire five years following the date of issuance.
-The closing of the offering is expected to occur on or about July 28, 2022, subject to the satisfaction of customary closing conditions.
+SAN DIEGO, July 29, 2022 (GLOBE NEWSWIRE) -- Revelation Biosciences Inc. (NASDAQ: REVB) (the “Company” or “Revelation”), a clinical-stage life sciences company that is focused on the development of immunologic-based therapies for the prevention and treatment of disease, today announced the closing on July 28, 2022 of its previously announced public offering of 8,333,334 shares of its common stock, together with warrants to purchase up to 8,333,334 shares of its common stock at an offering price to the public of $0.60 per share and associated warrant.
+The warrants have an exercise price of $0.60 per share, are exercisable upon issuance, and will expire five years following the date of issuance.

 The gross proceeds to the Company from the offering are expected to be approximately $5 million, before deducting the placement agent’s fees and other offering expenses payable by Revelation.
 The Company intends to use the net proceeds from this offering to further the development of REVTx-99b; further development of REVTx-200 and REVTx-300; continue to develop other products and therapies; and fund working capital and general corporate purposes using any remaining amounts.

 A registration statement on Form S-1 (File No. 333-266108) relating to these securities has been filed with the Securities and Exchange Commission, or the SEC, and was declared effective by the SEC on July 25, 2022.
-The offering will be made only by means of a prospectus, which is part of the effective registration statement.
-When available, electronic copies of the final prospectus may be obtained for free on the SEC’s website located at http://www.sec.gov and may also be obtained by contacting Roth Capital Partners, LLC, 888 San Clemente Drive, Newport Beach, California 92660, by calling (800) 678-9147 or by e-mail at [email protected]
+The offering was made only by means of a prospectus, which is part of the effective registration statement.
+Electronic copies of the final prospectus may be obtained for free on the SEC’s website located at http://www.sec.gov and may also be obtained by contacting Roth Capital Partners, LLC, 888 San Clemente Drive, Newport Beach, California 92660, by calling (800) 678-9147 or by e-mail at [email protected]

 This press release does not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or other jurisdiction.